cairis-platform/cairis/install.md

 * Use the application

 You can now point your browser to http://SERVERNAME:PORT_NUMBER, depending on where `cairisd` is installed, and what port cairisd or mod_wsgi-express is listening to, e.g. http://myserver.org:7071.

+* [Optional] Additional steps for developers

+If you plan to develop for CAIRIS, you should install the requisite packages for running the tests in cairis/cairis/test.

+{% highlight bash %}
+$ sudo pip install -r test_requirements.txt
+{% endhighlight %}

+You should also set the `CAIRIS_SRC` and `CAIRIS_CFG_DIR` environment variables in your .bashrc file.

+{% highlight bash %}
+export CAIRIS_SRC=/home/cairisuser/cairis/cairis
+export CAIRIS_CFG_DIR=${CAIRIS_SRC}/config
+{% endhighlight %}